kevinqiyefa/rithm-assignments/redux-microblog/microblog-frontend/README.md

 - Add functionality to edit posts
 - Add functionality to comment on posts
 - Allow users to add comments
-- Allow users to remove comments
+- Allow users to edit comments
 - Allow users to delete comments
 - Allow users to upvote posts
 - Allow users to downvote posts